AdaCore/training_material/courses/spark_for_ada_programmers/4_spark_tools.rst

   - Compiles source into executable

 * Native and cross compilers
-* Any runtime library: full, embedded, light
+* Any runtime library: full, embedded, light, light-tasking

 ---------------------------------
 Enabling Assertions at Run-Time